jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<a href="https://www.youtube.com/embed/ymI5Uv5cGU4?start=613" target="_blank" class="button small">Reader</a>

 _This video lets you see "the game of" civilization in our real history.
 You don't need to watch it all, but note how each new civilization is a group of people changing their technology, culture, and ruling philosophy.
 We survive and rise as protagonists and player gods, or decline and fall as antagonists and extras.
-Britain, France, America, and the rest of the Left and Right won the Industrial Age.
-But the winner of the Internet Age is still up to grasp._
+Britain, France, America, and the rest of the Left and Right world won the Industrial Age.
+But the winner of the Internet Age is still up to grabs._

 ## We Upgrade our Politics Now, or We Lose the Game